Sinai factors of nonsingular systems: Bernoulli shifts and Anosov flows: Dissipative actions are factor universal

-If there is no volume a.c.i.p., then by Theorem \ref{GO} the flow endowed with volume measure is totally dissipative and Theorem \ref{Dissipative flows}, \emph{every} Bernoulli flow is a factor. \end{proof}
+If there is no volume a.c.i.p., then by Theorem \ref{GO} the flow endowed with volume measure is totally dissipative.
+By Lemma \ref{space-atoms}, the flow is isomorphic to the canonical translation of $\R$, and hence by Theorem \ref{Dissipative flows} (a), \emph{every} Bernoulli flow is a factor. \end{proof}